rachedchaaben/SpGeMM-Ginkgo-Benchmark/README.md

 # SpGeMM-Ginko-Benchmark
-In this repository we implement an OpenMP SpGeMM kernel and we detail the instructions to perform benchmarks using Benchmarking implemented in Ginkgo.
+In this repository we use the SpGeMM implented in [a link](https://github.com/rachedchaaben/SpGeMM-Project), an OpenMP SpGeMM kernel and we detail the instructions to perform benchmarks using Benchmarking implemented in Ginkgo.

 Ginkgo is a high-performance linear algebra library for manycore systems.
 SpGeMM is a linear algebra kernel that we have worked on and we implemented an openMP version of it.